 The Atari 7800 was Atari’s response to Nintendo’s NES console and an attempt to claw back the market they once dominated.
 Of course, they ultimately failed, but it is interesting to look back at the quality of the Atari 7800 vs. the NES.

 Atari didn’t stop there though, beyond the Atari 7800 they launched their heavy-duty handheld the Atari Lynx and of course their last attempt at a console, the Atari Jaguar.

-In typical fashion, the less popular consoles tend to be more popular now than they did when launched, so why not try some of these latter-day Atari consoles yourself with the best Atari Lynx emulator and the best Atari Jaguar emulator.
+In typical fashion, the less popular consoles tend to be more popular now than they did when launched, so why not try some of these latter-day Atari consoles yourself with our guides to the best Atari 2600 emulator, Atari Lynx emulator and Atari Jaguar emulator.

 Looking for an emulator that isn’t for an Atari system?
 Check out our comprehensive emulator guide to find recommendations for many more retro systems.